lphansen/TenuousBeliefs/README.md

 ## Jupyter Notebook for Interactive Plots in the Paper

+Acitivate our virtual python environment "tenuous" and navigate to this folder.

-Open the notebook named "PaperResultIllustrationipynb" and follow the instructions in the notebook.
+Then open the notebook named "PaperResultIllustrationipynb" and follow the instructions in the notebook.
 The notebook generates the some interactive plots for assisting users better understanding the paper.

 ## Authors